 However, an equally complex area is that of physical intimacy.
-After injury, the patient is often disinterested in physical contact.
+After illness or injury, the patient is often disinterested in physical contact.
 This may occur because of pain, but it also can occur as a result of side effects of medication.
 Decreased libido is also a symptom of depression as we have discussed.

 The female patients believe that their husbands will not tolerate it.

 The male patients believe that his masculinity is now impugned.

 Regardless of which partner is compromised, this becomes a source of fear, anxiety and combined with financial concerns, marital discord (which may have already been present) escalates.

 Importantly, the patients rarely tell their primary treating physician of this concern.
 Perhaps this is because of brief office visits, but more likely, it is because the patient perceives that the physical symptoms are the sole reason for the visit.